dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-view.md

 Controller methods:

-* Are also known as *action methods*, such as the `Index` method in the preceding code.
+* Are referred to as  *action methods*.
+For example, the `Index` action method in the preceding code.
-* Generally return an <xref:Microsoft.AspNetCore.Mvc.IActionResult> (or a class derived from <xref:Microsoft.AspNetCore.Mvc.ActionResult>), not a type like `string`.
+* Generally return an <xref:Microsoft.AspNetCore.Mvc.IActionResult> or a class derived from <xref:Microsoft.AspNetCore.Mvc.ActionResult>, not a type like `string`.

 ## Add a view